 Learn more about Maryland foreclosure procedures.

 Deficiency judgments are allowed.
 In Maryland, the lender may file a motion for a deficiency judgment within three years after ratification of the auditor’s report (Maryland Rule 14-216).
-(Ratification of the auditor’s report means a court has approved the foreclosure.)
-(A separate law states that a creditor can pursue a deficiency based on a promissory note within 12 years.
-However, as of July 1, 2014, this time period will be reduced to three years.)
+(A separate law used to state that a creditor could pursue a deficiency based on a promissory note within 12 years.
+However, as of July 1, 2014, this time period was reduced to three years.)

 Generally, when a senior lienholder forecloses, any junior liens (these would include second mortgages and HELOCs, among others) are also foreclosed and those junior lienholders lose their security interest in the real estate.
 If a junior lienholder has been sold-out in this manner, that junior lienholder can sue you personally on the promissory note.
 This means that if the equity in your home doesn’t cover second and third mortgages, you may face lawsuits from those lenders to collect the balance of the loans.